owais142002/owais142002.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated from NED University of Engineering and Technology with Distinction - CGPA: 3.95 (Top 4%)
+Graduated from NED University of Engineering and Technology at Major in Computer Systems Engineering - CGPA: 3.63